wwagner33/patty-gui-js/README.md

 # Patty.GUI

-Patty.GUI is a lightweight and easy-to-use JavaScript library for creating custom GUI components and dialogs for your web applications.
+Patty.GUI is a lightweight library for building user interfaces (UIs) in web applications using HTML, CSS, and JavaScript.

+## Features

+Patty.GUI provides a set of UI controls and dialogs that can be easily integrated into your web projects, including:

+- Button
+- Checkbox
+- Radio button
+- Dropdown list
+- Textbox
+- Dialog box

 ## Features